 What materials does CNC milling use?

-Materials for CNC milling generally fall into three major categories: plastics, soft metals, and hard metals.
-Examples include aluminum, bronze, copper, ceramics, plywood, steel, stone, wood and zinc among others.
-Materials considered to be easy to work with and equipped with great properties are more often used compared to other viable materials.
+Materials for CNC milling fall into three categories: plastics, soft metals, and hard metals.
+Common options include aluminum, bronze, copper, ceramics, plywood, steel, stone, wood, and zinc.
+In outsourced CNC manufacturing, engineers typically choose materials that are easy to machine and have balanced properties.

 What are the ideal applications for aluminum?

-Aluminum is an ideal material for CNC milling because it chips easily and is corrosion-resistant.
-Ideal applications include aircraft fittings, architectural materials, medical components, gears and shafts among others.
+Aluminum is well suited to CNC milling because it chips easily and resists corrosion.
+Typical applications include aircraft fittings, architectural hardware, medical components, gears, and shafts.

 What are the best alternatives for aluminum?

-Steel and stainless steel are popular alternatives to aluminum for CNC machining.
-Because of their strength and temperature resistance, they are relatively easy to work with.
+Steel and stainless steel are common alternatives for CNC machining.
+They offer higher strength and temperature resistance and machine reliably.

 Is CNC machining the same as milling?